Factbox: How will Britain's Conservative Party choose PM May's successor?

 Candidates putting themselves forward for the leadership must be backed by eight other Conservative lawmakers.
 This is higher than in previous contests, after the committee made rule changes designed to cull weaker candidates.

 A call for candidates will be made at 1600 GMT on June 7.
-Nominations will be received from 0900 GMT June 10 and will close at 1600 GMT on the same day.
+Nominations will be received beginning 0900 GMT June 10 and closing at 1600 GMT on the same day.

 BALLOT OF LAWMAKERS: From June 13

 Conservatives lawmakers then hold several rounds of votes to whittle down the number of candidates.
-Each time they are asked to vote for their favored candidate in a secret ballot.
+Each time, they vote in a secret ballot.

-In the second round of voting any candidate with 32 votes or fewer is eliminated.
-If all candidates have more than 32 votes, the one with the fewest votes is eliminated.
+In the second round, any candidate with 32 votes or fewer is eliminated.
+If all candidates have more than 32 votes, the one with the fewest is eliminated.

 Further ballots are scheduled on June 18, 19 and 20, and will continue until two candidates remain.